High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant

-Note that due to computational costs, all multi-dimensional tools for the solid propellant combustion \cite{massa_2D, jackson_2D,gallier3D, dmitry_compas} also use these interface assumptions.

-Flows near the surface of a solid propellant are generally at high temperatures but slow velocity (1-10 m/s), therefore the gas phase is modelled as a low-Mach one-dimensional reactive flow with $n_e$ species and uniform pressure $P$.
+Flows near the surface of a solid propellant are generally at high temperatures but low velocity (1-10 m/s), therefore the gas phase is modelled as a low-Mach one-dimensional reactive flow with $n_e$ species and uniform thermodynamic pressure $P$, which is an input of the model.
 Radiative emission from the gas phase and surface are neglected.
 The inert solid phase is simply modelled with the heat equation.

 We recall the equations for both phases and their coupling at the interface.
 They are originally expressed in a Galilean reference frame, where the interface position $\sigma$ varies in time: $\derivshort{\sigma}{t}=-\regSpeed$ with $\regSpeed \geq 0$ the surface regression rate.
 We perform the simple variable change $\xcomplet = x_{galilean} - \int \derivshort{\sigma}{t} dt$, so as to keep the interface at $x=0$.
 This introduces a convective term in the solid phase heat equation, which represents the interface regression.
 The temperature field $T$ in the solid phase at $x<0$ is subject to: